Certora/Documentation/docs/gambit/gambit.md

 - If you went for a local build, you can run `cargo gambit-help` for help.
 - You can print log messages by setting the environment variable `RUST_LOG` (e.g., `RUST_LOG=info cargo gambit ...`).
+  This will show colored diffs of the mutants on your standard output.

 `cargo gambit-help` will show you the following message that lists all the command line arguments that Gambit accepts.